Some of the businesses featured in this video may now be closed—either temporarily or permanently. Check the links below for the latest information.

 Bike the Truckee River Bike Trail

-When the snow melts, Squaw Valley’s to-do list heats up.
-An aerial tram soars 2,000 feet above the valley to an altitude of 8,200, where a lagoon-style pool lures swimmers and sunbathers with a summer-party atmosphere.
+When the snow melts, Palisades Tahoe's (formerly Squaw Valley Alpine Meadows) to-do list heats up.
+An aerial tram soars 2,000 feet above the valley to an altitude of 8,200, to High Camp, where a lagoon-style pool lures swimmers and sunbathers with a summer-party atmosphere.
 Lace up roller skates and cruise around the outdoor rink, or hike on trails leading from the upper tram station to surrounding peaks.
 Down below in the valley, rent mountain bikes at Factory Bike and ride the Truckee River Bike Trail or miles of dirt trails in the surrounding forest.

 Hike near Emerald Bay

 From the drive-up overlook at Inspiration Point, it’s easy to shoot dramatic photographs of Emerald Bay punctuated by rugged Fannette Island.
 But get a fresh perspective on this glorious stretch of blue by hiking the Rubicon Trail from Emerald Bay State Park, watching for bald eagles along the way.
 Or walk the wide Vikingsholm Trail downhill to the lakeshore and dip your toes into the cobalt water.
 At the bay’s edge, tour Vikingsholm Castle, one of the finest examples of Scandinavian architecture in the United States; or rent a stand-up paddleboard and work your core as you explore the bay.